System-wide installation

 multiflexi-cli encryption:init

-# Re-initialize with JSON output
+# With JSON output

 multiflexi-cli encryption:init -f json